Survival Sunday: 2019–20 season

 On the final day of the 2019–20 season, fans knew only one out of Watford, Aston Villa, and Bournemouth would survive (Norwich City were already relegated).
 Villa and Watford were tied on 34 points, with Villa above Watford by one goal, while Bournemouth were three points and one goal behind Villa.
 All three teams played away from home on the last day: Villa at West Ham United, Watford at Arsenal and Bournemouth at Everton.
 Bournemouth had to win and hoped that both Villa and Watford lose to stand any chance of survival, while whoever had the better result among Villa and Watford would be guaranteed safety.
 In the end, Watford were relegated after a 3–2 loss despite a valiant comeback effort, while Bournemouth went down despite winning 3–1 due to Aston Villa’s 1–1 draw at West Ham.
 Jack Grealish scored what proved to be the goal that sealed Villa's survival in the 84th minute, and then they held on for the last five nerve-shredding minutes after Michail Antonio equalized for the Hammers.

-NBC Sports also scaled back the number of games broadcast over the air starting with this season, instead opting to air the matches that impacted the top-four and relegation, leaving the rest of the five matches to their new streaming service, Peacock.